Frank Lusk Babbott: Early life

 Babbott was born in Waterville, New York on August 14, 1854, the son of Miller Babbott and Mary Elizabeth Crandall.

 He was a childhood friend of George Eastman, founder of Eastman Kodak.

 Education

 He was educated at Amherst College, graduating in the class of 1878.
 He then studied at Columbia University, graduating with an LLB in 1880.

 Career

 Babbott was Director of Chelsea Jute Mills from 1883 to 1901.

-Babbott was a member of the Brooklyn Board of Education, and president of the Brooklyn Free Kindergarten Society.
+He was a member of the Brooklyn Board of Education, and president of the Brooklyn Free Kindergarten Society.

 He was a trustee of various organisations: